Adverse Weather Guide for State Employees

 Emergency Closing Policy

-Non-Emergency Employees who live or work in areas declared by emergency officials to be under mandatory evacuation are to follow the Emergency Closing Policy.
+Non-Emergency employees who live or work in areas declared by emergency officials to be under mandatory evacuation are to follow the Emergency Closing Policy.

 In rare cases when an Emergency Closing becomes necessary due to mandatory evacuation or an unsafe building structure, impacted employees will be notified by their agency.